Delhi minister Satyendar Jain arrested by ED in money laundering case | Politics

 Jain, 57, is the minister for health, industries, power, home, urban development and water in the Arvind Kejriwal-led government.

-The Himachal Pradesh assembly polls are slated for later this year and the AAP is looking to make inroads into the state after its stupendous victory in Punjab earlier this year.
+The Himachal Pradesh Assembly polls are slated for later this year.
+The AAP is looking to make inroads into the state after its stupendous victory in Punjab earlier this year.

 The ED had said last month that assets worth Rs 4.81 crore of Jain's family and companies ''beneficially owned and controlled'' by him were provisionally attached as part of a money laundering probe against him.

-The named persons in the attachment order are associates and family members of Jain, officials said.
+The persons named in the attachment order are associates and family members of Jain, the officials said.

-The money laundering case against the AAP minister stems from an August 2017 FIR filed by the CBI against him and others on charges of alleged possession of disproportionate assets.
+The money laundering case against the Delhi minister stems from an August 2017 FIR filed by the CBI against him and others on charges of alleged possession of disproportionate assets (DA).

+A charge sheet was filed by the CBI in December 2018 stating that the alleged DA was to the tune of Rs 1.47 crore, about 217 per cent more than his known sources of income, during 2015-17.

-The income tax department too had probed these transactions and had issued an order attaching ''benami assets'' allegedly linked to Jain.
+The Income Tax Department had also probed these transactions and issued an order attaching ''benami assets'' allegedly linked to Jain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)